Pothos v4 is now available! 🎉Check out the full migration guide here

 select: {

-columns: { first_name: true, last_name: true },
+columns: { firstName: true, lastName: true },

 },

-resolve: (user, args, ctx, info) => `${user.first_name} ${user.last_name}`,
+resolve: (user, args, ctx, info) => `${user.firstName} ${user.lastName}`,

 }),